vindar/ILI9341_T4/README.md

 In order to prevent this, the driver keeps track of the refresh times and tries to upload pixels trailing behind the scanline.
 However, if the upload rate is much slower than the refresh rate, then the scanline will still eventually catch up with the pixels being uploaded and screen tearing will occur.
 In order to get prevent visual artifact and insure a stable framerate, the following two conditions should be met:

-[1] The time to upload a whole frame must take no longer than 2 refresh periods.
+1. The time to upload a whole frame must take no longer than 2 refresh periods.

-[2] The frame rate must divide the refresh rate (ie framerate=refreshrate/N for some positive integer N).
+2. The framerate must divide the refreshrate (ie framerate=refreshrate/N for some positive integer N).

 The first condition depends heavily on the SPI speed.
 For example, with SPI set at 60Mhz, it is possible to upload up to 45 full frames per second.
 Being cautious, we can set a refresh rate at 80Hz and a framerate at 40Hz = (80/2) to obtain tear free frames on the screen.
-However, this computation is a worst case scenario: for most usage, differential updates boost the upload speed tremendously and it is often possible to get "tear free" display at 60Hz frame rate (and 120Hz refresh rate) with only 20Mhz SPI speed !
+However, this computation is a worst case scenario: for most usage, differential updates boost the upload speed tremendously so it is often possible to get "tear free" display at 60Hz framerate (and 120Hz refresh rate) with only 20Mhz SPI speed !

 The refresh rate is set with the `setRefreshRate()` method:
 ```